UK Inheritance Tax Rates: What You Need to Know

 Gifts and Their Exemptions

-Gifts are a common way to reduce the value of your estate and minimize inheritance tax.
+Gifts are a common way to reduce the value of your estate and reduce your inheritance tax liability.
 Gifts of up to £3,000 per year are exempt from inheritance tax.
 Additionally, gifts made on a regular basis or as part of normal expenditure are also exempt.

 • Gifts to individuals: Gifts to individuals are generally exempt if they are below the annual allowance.